-- Follow Directions on bottle for setting prior to washing!
+- Follow Directions on the bottle for setting prior to washing!
 (72 hours wait time and wash inside out)

-On the back of one of the tee shirts I made a galaxy.
+On the back of one of the tee shirts, I made a galaxy.
 I used the stencil to create part of it then added to it.
 I wanted it to look like flying through the galaxy.
 I used the Americana Tie Dye stencil.
 Then expanded on design.

 Although the stencil is taped down you really need to hold it in place as you work on it.
 See image above, I am holding down with one hand and work in small areas.

 You might find yourself making more than one Star Wars inspired tee shirts if you start painting.
 If you do make one I’d love to see it.
 Post it at our weekly parties or on my Facebook page.
-May the force be with you!
+May the force be with

-Free Star Wars Inspired Design Templates:
+Free Star Wars Templates

 Today’s post is brought to you by DecoArt I am part of the DecoArt Core blogger team.
-The challenge was to use create a Star Wars inspired DIY crafts project.
+The challenge was to use create a Star Wars-inspired DIY crafts project.
 I decided to try out their line of fabric paints and was so glad I did.
 They are amazing.
 I can’t wait to show you my finished Princess Leia and the steps to make your own.